-Whilst it’s true that January exams are a good while off – and there’s definitely no need to panic, we do know lots of you will already be wondering how to juggle everything you have to do with the Christmas break.
+Whilst it’s true that January assessments are a good while off – and there’s definitely no need to panic – we do know lots of you will already be wondering how to juggle everything you have to do over the Christmas break.
 So, we’ve got a few ideas to help you get ahead.

-1.Exam extra is here early – so make use of it!
+- Assessment Support from the Library is here already – so make use of it!

-During December, the Library is offering My Learning Essentials workshops to help you develop effective strategies for your revision.
-Why not take a look so you can head into your revision prepared and confident.
-You can find out more about Exam Extra here.
+The Library has lots on offer to help you develop effective strategies for study and revision.
+Why not take a look so you can head into assessments prepared and confident.
+From online resources that you can work through at your own pace to drop-in help and revise together sessions, you’ll be able to find help and support no matter where you are.
+You can find out more about assessment support here.

 2. Plan your time so you have enough to do everything

 And we mean everything.
-It’s really important that you have time to catch up with friends, enjoy all the festivities the city has to offer (or just watch Netflix if you want) as well as keep on top of your studies.
+It’s really important that you have time to catch up with friends and family (even if it is online), or just watch Netflix, as well as keep on top of your studies.
 Balance is the key, even when you feel overwhelmed.
 And the best people to share their tips for managing time are your fellow students.
-So, new student bloggers Laura and Louise have recently shared their experiences.
+Student bloggers Laura and Louise shared their experiences.
 See what works for them – and steal the things that might work for you!

 4. Try and stay motivated